ClarksonCJ/clarksoncj.github.io/content/posts/supply-chain-secrets-management.md

 Externally, communicating effectively with users—who may not have technical expertise—is paramount.
-This communication should clearly explain the nature of the compromise, the potential risks to the users (like identity theft or unauthorized access to their accounts), and the immediate steps they should take to protect themselves (such as changing passwords or monitoring their accounts for unusual activity).
+This communication should clearly explain the nature of the compromise, the potential risks to the users (like identity theft or unauthorized access to their accounts), and the immediate steps they should take to protect themselves (such as changing passwords, or monitoring their accounts for unusual activity).
 It is crucial that these communications are crafted in plain language to ensure that all users, regardless of their technical background, can understand and act upon the advice given.
 Additionally, maintaining transparency with regulators and affected parties must be handled